Eating a healthy, varied diet in pregnancy will help you get most of the vitamins and minerals you need.

 Ask to be referred to a dietitian for advice on how to make sure you're getting all the nutrients you need for you and your baby.

 Find out more about healthy eating if you're pregnant and vegetarian or vegan.

 Healthy Start vitamins

-You can also get coupons that can be exchanged for free vitamins.
+You can also use your card to get free vitamins.

 If you're not eligible for the Healthy Start scheme, some NHS organisations still offer the vitamins for free, or sell them.
 Ask a midwife about what's available in your area.